wasp-lang/wasp/web/blog/2023-07-17-how-we-built-gpt-web-app-generator.md

 Therefore, to keep it simple, we don’t do any LLM-level engineering or fine-tuning, instead, **we just use OpenAI API (specifically GPT3.5 and GPT4) to generate different parts of the app while giving it the right context at every moment (pieces of docs, examples, guidelines, …)**.
 To ensure the coherence and quality of the generated app, we don’t give our code agent too much freedom but instead heavily guide it, step by step, through generating the app.

-As step zero, we generate some code files deterministically, without GPT, just based on the options that the user chose (primary color, auth method): those include some config files for the project, some basic global CSS, and some auth logic.
+As **step zero**, we generate some code files deterministically, without GPT, just based on the options that the user chose (primary color, auth method): those include some config files for the project, some basic global CSS, and some auth logic.
 You can see this logic here (we call those “skeleton” files): [code on Github](https://github.com/wasp-lang/wasp/blob/737ab428edf38f245cd9f8db60b637b723352e55/waspc/src/Wasp/AI/GenerateNewProject/Skeleton.hs) .

 Then, the code agent takes over!

-The code agent does its work in 3 main phases:
+**The code agent does its work in 3 main phases**:

-1. Planning
+1. **Planning 📝**
-2. Generating
+2. **Generating 🏭**
-3. Fixing
+3. **Fixing 🔧**

 Since GPT4 is quite slower and significantly more expensive than GPT3.5 (also has a lower rate limit regarding the number of tokens per minute, and also the number of requests per minute), we use GPT4 only for the planning, since that is the crucial step, and then after that, we use GPT3.5 for the rest.

-### Intermezzo: short explanation of OpenAI Chat Completions API
+### 🎶 Intermezzo: short explanation of OpenAI Chat Completions API

 OpenAI API offers different services, but we used only one of them: “chat completions”.